Is sexual harassment in the workplace a crime?

 Employees don’t expect to be sexually harassed on the job.
 You expect to be treated as a professional — you deserve to be treated with dignity and respect.
 But when you are sexually harassed workplace, the emotional and professional effects are devastating.

-Victims of employment sexual harassment are typically entitled to file a lawsuit in New York City, New Jersey, Philadelphia and Miami court and/or bring about a charge to the Equal Employment Opportunity Commission (EEOC).
+Victims of employment sexual harassment are typically entitled to file a lawsuit in court and/or bring about a charge to the Equal Employment Opportunity Commission (EEOC).
 But victims of illegal workplace sexual misconduct may be able to pursue criminal as well as civil charges against the perpetrator.
 So, your employer may face criminal fines, jail time, community service, probation or other penalties in addition to awarding you monetary compensation for your trauma.
 However, workplace sexual harassment does not necessarily have to be criminal in nature to file a lawsuit.

-While most cases of sexual harassment are civil, New York City, New Jersey, Philadelphia and Miami laws recognize several types of non-consensual sexual behavior and classifies them by varying degrees of the law which can be criminal in nature.
+While most cases of sexual harassment are civil, laws recognize several types of non-consensual sexual behavior and classify them by varying degrees of the law which can be criminal in nature.
 The basic breakdown includes: